pingbird/notes/notes/weekly/2023/week-17.md

 For example, you could declare propositional data that represents a web browser in an bad state (broken out of sandbox, file accessed, adversary acquired flag, etc.) and make bids on whether there exists an input that can transition the computer with your web browser from a good state into a bad state.

-Implementing the semantics of assembly in Agda wouldn't take that much longer as it would in Haskell, OS semantics would be a little harder, but this is a perfectly attainable goal and widely applicable.
+Implementing the semantics of assembly in Agda wouldn't take much more time as it would in Haskell, OS semantics are a little harder, but this is a perfectly attainable goal and widely applicable.

 You can use both analytical and traditional tools to make money solving proofs (the ask in bid/ask), just providing the input directly in the above example and running the type checker is a sufficient proof.